Convergence Analysis of the Upwind Difference Methods for Hamilton-Jacobi-Bellman Equations: Review on Hamilton--Jacobi--Bellman Equation and Upwind Difference Scheme

-Here, the infimum is replaced by minimum because $E$ is a bounded closed set, which implies the existence of the minimizer.
 The HJB equation does not necessarily have a classical solution.
-Instead, a suitable weak solution concept is known as the following \emph{viscosity solution}. \begin{definition} The function $v$ is said to be a \emph{viscosity solution} if $v$ is continuous on $\Omega \times [0,T]$ and satisfies both of the following: \begin{enumerate} \item Viscosity subsolution: For any smooth function $\phi$,
+Instead, a suitable weak solution called \emph{viscosity solution} is considered.
+The function $v$ is said to be a viscosity solution if $v$ is continuous on $\Omega \times [0,T]$ and satisfies both of the following: \begin{enumerate} \item Viscosity subsolution: For any smooth function $\phi$,

 at every $(\hat x,\hat t)$ which is a local maximizer of $v-\phi$. \item Viscosity supersolution: For any smooth function $\phi$,